krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

 This problem differs from the unbounded knapsack problem in the following two aspects regarding the state transition equation.

 - This problem seeks the minimum value, so the operator $\max()$ needs to be changed to $\min()$.
-- The optimization target is the number of coins rather than item value, so when a coin is selected, simply execute $+1$.
+- The optimization target is the number of coins rather than item value, so when a coin is selected, simply add $1$.

 $$
 dp[i, a] = \min(dp[i-1, a], dp[i, a - coins[i-1]] + 1)